Frequently Asked Questions about Drinking Water

 Manganese is a common naturally-occurring mineral found in rocks, soil, groundwater, and surface water.
 Most water has small amounts of manganese in it.
 The US Environmental Protection Agency (EPA) and Massachusetts Department of Environmental Protection (MA DEP) have set an aesthetics-based secondary standard for manganese in drinking water of 50 parts per billion (ppb).
 This is not a health standard.
 At levels greater than 50 ppb, the water may appear brown, taste unpleasant and may leave black stains on bathroom fixtures and laundry.
 MA DEP has recently introduced a health advisory for manganese of 300 ppb.
 Manganese is an essential nutrient, but DEP’s health advisory suggests that infants not be fed formula made with water containing levels higher than 300 ppb of manganese.
 MWRA finds very low levels of manganese in the water, usually around 5-10 ppb, which is 5 to 10 times lower than the aesthetic standard and 30 to 60 times lower than the DEP advisory level.
 MWRA has never exceeded either the secondary standard of 50 ppb or the health advisory of 300 ppb.
 For more information on water quality and to see current manganese levels, please go to our monthly water quality report.
 Visit the DEP web site for more information on DEP’s advisory on manganese (PDF).

-If you have a question or concern about your water quality, contact our water quality hotline (617) 242-5323 or email Joshua Das, Public Health Manager.
+If you have additional questions about your drinking water, please contact your local water department at the following numbers or the MWRA at (617) 242-5323 or email Joshua Das, Public Health Manager.